Skip to main content

 Adjunctive Therapy

 A treatment used alongside a primary treatment.
-TMS is often used as adjunctive therapy with antidepressant medications rather than as a standalone treatment.
+TMS is often used as adjunctive therapy with antidepressant medications.

 ARIA (Automated Robotic Image-guided Apparatus)